If you’re like many of my clients, part of the dread of tax time is sorting through a pile of receipts you’ve thrown in a box or drawer somewhere.

 Which receipts can I throw away?

 To be honest, not many receipts fall into this category.
 If you’re specifically talking about entertaining clients or receipts related to overnight travel, you generally don’t need to worry about keeping receipts for expenses that are less than $75 (as long as it’s not a lodging receipt).
-For instance, you don’t need a receipt for a business meal that costs $50, but you would need a receipt for a $50 paper shredder.
+For instance, you don’t need a receipt for a business meal that costs $50, but you would need a receipt for a $100 business meal.
 Additionally, if you have transportation expenses such as cab fares, parking fees, or tolls, you typically would not be given a receipt, so those aren’t required to be kept.

 What needs to be included on the receipt?

 Each receipt needs to include the amount, date, place, and nature of the expense.
 If you don’t have a receipt, you can use evidence like a canceled check or credit card bill as long as it provides the same type of evidence of a business expense.